 “Money puts his finger on a very sore spot (one that drives me up the wall) when writing that “the relationship between population growth and environmental degradation is neglected in public discourse“”

-Despite Money’s provocative statements, or more likely because of them, I greatly enjoyed The Selfish Ape, speaking as it did to the misanthrope and antinatalist in me (my reading list on this encompassing books such as Why Have Children?
-The Ethical Debate, Debating Procreation: Is It Wrong to Reproduce?, Permissible Progeny?
-The Morality of Procreation and Parenting, and One Child: Do We Have a Right to More?).
-The Selfish Ape is unrelentingly bleak in its outlook – if my favourite blogger Mark Manson had written this book, he might have simply called it “Everything Is Fucked” and dropped the subtitle “A Book About Hope“.
-Money might have thrown in his lot with the likes of Roy Scranton (see his book Learning to Die in the Anthropocene: Reflections on the End of Civilization), but I do not feel quite that destitute yet.
+Despite Money’s provocative statements, or more likely because of them, I greatly enjoyed The Selfish Ape, speaking as it did to the misanthrope and antinatalist in me (my reading list on this encompassing books such as Why Have Children?, Debating Procreation, Permissible Progeny?, and One Child).
+The Selfish Ape is unrelentingly bleak in its outlook – if my favourite blogger Mark Manson had written this book, he might have simply called it “Everything is Fucked” and dropped the subtitle “A Book About Hope“.
+Money might have thrown in his lot with the likes of Roy Scranton, but I do not feel quite that destitute yet.
 With mainstream outlets such as The New York Times publishing pieces titled “No Children Because of Climate Change?
 Some People Are Considering It” the tide might be turning.

 The decision to package this powerful punch in just 110 pages is, I think, both admirable and wise, minimising audience fatigue.
 I wonder if there are points in this book where Money risks losing the sympathy of a part of his audience, though I also think his message is too important to worry much about that – offending a few sensitive snowflakes is a small price to pay.
 It strikes me that it is still largely taboo to talk of the links between overpopulation, natalism, and environmental degradation.
 Thrusting this taboo into the limelight is, for me, the real power of this book.